oracle-livelabs/oci/oci-stack-monitoring-fundamentals/together/together.md

 	![Enterprise Summary, highlighting the EBS Concurrent Manager chart](images/3-1-together.png " ")

 	Clicking the plot point invokes a slide-out showing more details of the performance over the last hour for this Concurrent Manager.
 Update the charts to show the **Last 24 hours**.
-In the screenshot below, we can see a small spike in the number of pending requests.
-We can also see 100% of the completed requests were successful.
-Now let's click the resource name to continue our investigation by navigating to the resources homepage.
+In the screenshot below, we can see a small dip in the number of concurrent requests by status.
+We can also see that while the majority of completed requests were successful, some completed with errors.
+Now let's click the resource name **EBS04a\_ConcurrentProcessing** to continue our investigation by navigating to the resources homepage.

 	![Enterprise Summary Concurrent Manager chart slide-out, highlighting the Concurrent Manager resource name hyperlink](images/3-2-together.png " ")